Pair correlation of angles between reciprocal geodesics on the modular surface: Introduction

-One striking feature, shown by numerical calculations in Figure \ref{Figure1}, points to the absence of a gap beyond zero in the limiting distribution, in contrast with the Euclidean situation described above.
+One striking feature, illustrated by the numerical calculations in Figure \ref{Figure1}, points to the absence of a gap beyond zero in the limiting distribution, in contrast with the analog Euclidean situation.